 Experts, or people who have shown knowledge or skills we don’t have or have realized results we want are obviously attractive for those reasons.
 We want what they’ve got 😉

-Also, I don’t advocate be fake or false.
+Also, I don’t advocate to be fake or false.
 Simply think of this as simply highlighting the best aspects of you and your coaching – the stuff clients love.

 Here are a bunch of things that build a credible, professional, expert image on your website: